JacobMGEvans/Turbo-R2-Archive/README.md

 ## Environment Variables

 Utilizing `.env` file to store the variables for Turborepo API & Worker.
-The `.env` file is not committed to the repository.
 The `.env` file should be in the root of the project directory.
 The `.env` file should contain the following variables.
+Be sure to add the `.env` file to `.gitignore` to prevent it from being committed to the repository.

 The commands are ran with `dotenv` cli `pnpm exec dotenv -- pnpm exec turbo <command>` to inject the environment variables into the command process environment.